Wherever you go, there you are.

 Note– this is a sponsored post and contains affiliate links.
 While the content is sponsored, I really do use CountAbout to track my expenses and receipts.
 The sponsored post came at a great time because I have been excited to write more about how I use CountAbout to track our expenses for early retirement.
+Please do not confuse my personal blog for financial advice, tax advice or an official position of the U.S. Government.

 Why you should track expenses